M0stavi/Elegant_Calculator/README.md

 # Elegant_Calculator
 Features -
-1) Responsive UI Conflict goes here.
+1) Responsive UI conflict start.
 2) It can perform all basic operations.
 3) IOS like UI.